nicosensei/es-theme-351noir/README.md

 ---

 ### Thanks and Credits
-Chicuelo and c64-dev.
+Chicuelo and c64-dev for the original theme.
 ScreenScraper.
 All original artwork belongs to the many artists who devoted their talents and time into making them.
-Most of them can be found in [DeviantArt](http://www.deviantart.com/).
+Most of them can be found on [ScreenScraper](https://www.screenscraper.fr/).

 ###### [back to top](https://github.com/MonsieurDaz/es-theme-351noir#351-noir-351elec-theme)